cloudmesh/classes/docs/source/i524/2017/technologies.rst

 77. DC.js

-    According to :cite:`www-dcjs`: “DC.js is a javascript charting library with native crossfilter support, allowing exploration on large multi-dimensional datasets.
+    According to :cite:`www-dcjs`: "DC.js is a javascript charting library with native crossfilter support, allowing exploration on large multi-dimensional datasets.
 It uses d3 to render charts in CSS-friendly SVG format.
-Charts rendered using dc.js are data driven and reactive and therefore provide instant feedback to user interaction.”
+Charts rendered using dc.js are data driven and reactive and therefore provide instant feedback to user interaction."
 DC.js library can be used to perform data anlysis on both mobile devices and different browsers.
 Under the dc namespace the following chart classes are included: barChart, boxplot, bubbleChart, bubbleOverlay, compositeChart, dataCount,